gavofyork/scripts/README.md

 **DISCLAIMER:**

-**PLEASE NOTE: THESE SCRIPTS ARE PROBABLY INSECURE AND QUITE POSSIBLY BUGGY.
+**PLEASE NOTE: THESE SCRIPTS ARE INCOMPLETE, NOT ESPECIALLY WELL TESTED, PROBABLY INSECURE AND ALMOST CERTAINLY AT LEAST A BIT BUGGY.
 I'M PUTTING THEM OUT HERE IN THE INTEREST OF SHARING WORK AND IDEAS, NOT FOR REAL-WORLD USAGE.
 IF YOU DO ANYTHING REMOTELY IMPORTANT WITH THEM THEN YOU'RE MAD.
 DON'T BLAME ME WHEN THEY GO WRONG OR DO SOMETHING YOU DON'T EXPECT.**

-These scripts help deploy and maintain a bunch of validator nodes.
+These scripts were created to help me deploy and maintain a bunch of validator nodes.
 They support running multiple nodes on a single host.
 Nodes may be validators or non-validating full nodes.
-Scripts allow easy updating of the node software, determining keys and addresses of each node, starting and stopping them and avoiding all but one manual synchronisation.
-Nodes are automatically interconnected using a two-level star network, where the first node on each host connedts to all nodes on the same host as well as all first nodes on all other hosts.
+Scripts allow easy updating of the node software, determining keys and addresses of each node, starting and stopping them and avoiding all but one manual synchronization.
+Nodes are automatically interconnected using a two-level star network, where the first node on each host connects to all nodes on the same host as well as all first nodes on all other hosts.
 It sets up each host with Grafana, Prometheus and a firewall, as well as running all node instances in a `screen` session for easily seeing what is happening on each.
 It allows all nodes to have their software updated at once with a single CLI command and provides auto-generated configurations for Polkadot PANIC.
 It allows nodes running on the same host to be configured with arbitrary CLI options.
 It only supports Ubuntu 20.04 hosts and requires a single DNS domain with `A` records for each host.

 ## Usage